Recent Commercial Posts

 Products to eliminate germs and viruses

 Several chemical germicides are effective when used in proper concentration for a sufficient length of time, including chlorine, hydrogen peroxide, detergents (soap), iodine-based antiseptics and alcohols.
-The Environmental Protection Agency provides a helpful list of registered disinfectants and products for use against COVID-19.
+The Environmental Protection Agency provides a helpful list of registered disinfectants and products for use against contagious disease.

 If you don’t have access to a disinfectant product, you can clean with a chlorine bleach solution.
 For floors and more substantial surface cleaning, use five tablespoons (1/3 cup) bleach per gallon of water.
 For spray bottle applications, mix four teaspoons of bleach per quart of water.
 You can also use any alcohol solution that has at least 70% alcohol.